Loading the Elevenlabs Text to Speech AudioNative Player...

 Cheesecloth photo c/o surlatable.com Cheesecloth photo c/o surlatable.com

 Pick the coolest area of your home to store your cheese in.
-I recommend either putting the cheese in a cheesecloth (the cheap stuff is OK for this purpose) and then hang it on the ceiling, or to place your waxed cheese in a multi-tiered hanging wire basket trio (like the ones people store their fruits/vegetables in their kitchens.)
-Cheese is made with an active culture.
-Thus you want it to be able to “breathe.”
-I don’t have problems with rodents getting into mine this way.
-But if you do have a rodent problem, I recommend to keep the waxed cheese in large Mason jars with some holes punched on the top lid for breathing.
+I recommend either putting the cheese in a cheesecloth (the cheap stuff is OK for this purpose).
+Store it in one of those cake carriers with a damp sponge kept inside–not touching the cheese to maintain the humidity level you want.
 It’s also recommended to change the position of your cheese every 4 weeks.
 As I said before, cheese will be affected by gravity.
 So, change the position so that it doesn’t “move” so much that it cracks the wax and to prevent the moisture from settling in your cheese.
 And as with EVERY other thing that you store in your food storage, be sure to rotate your cheese and use it as well.

-Some good news for you to know, is that if your cheese does start to crack for some reason, you can simply rewax that area.
-If you see some mold developing, simply cut off the mold, about an inch deeper than you see it, and rewax that area.
-The good news is that no, you have not ruined an entire block of cheese. :)
+Some good news for you to know, is that if your cheese does start to crack for some reason, you can simply make a clean cut, wipe it down with cider vinegar, let dry and then rewax that area.
+If you see some mold developing, simply cut off the mold, about an inch deeper than you see it, and follow the instructions above.
+The good news is that no, you have not ruined an entire block of cheese. 🙂

 Wisconsin Cheese photo c/o explorewisconsin.com Wisconsin Cheese photo c/o explorewisconsin.com